joelburget/joelburget.com/src/pages/data-newtype-instance-class.md

   simple = Square (0, 0) (1, 0) (1, 1) (0, 1)
 ```

 As you can see, we first define 3 simple types.
-Next, the "`class Shape ...`{.haskell}" bit, that's the typeclass definition.
-All we're doing is telling the compiler what must be defined for an instance of `Shape`{.haskell}.
-With the `instance`{.haskell} keyword, we make our classes instances of `Shape`{.haskell} by defining the necessary stuff (i.e. rotate and simple).
+Next, the "`class Shape ...`" bit, that's the typeclass definition.
+All we're doing is telling the compiler what must be defined for an instance of `Shape`.
+With the `instance` keyword, we make our classes instances of `Shape` by defining the necessary stuff (i.e. rotate and simple).
 Let's try it in GHCi:

 ```
 Prelude> :l shape.hs